onur-ozkan/nestjs-rate-limiter/README.md

 -   [Postgres](https://github.com/animir/node-rate-limiter-flexible/wiki/Postgres)
 -   [MySQL](https://github.com/animir/node-rate-limiter-flexible/wiki/MySQL)

+For examples showing how to define and setup different cache types, see the section in the README.

-There are option options that the `rate-limiter-flexible` library supports, but aren't implemented within this library yet.
+There are other options that the `rate-limiter-flexible` library supports, but aren't implemented within this library yet.
 Feel free to submit a PR adding support for those.

 ### points: number